italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The Trust Framework must ensure that there is a way for Verifiers to keep their information on trusted Issuers up to date and that there is a way to revoke trust in an Issuer.

 If an Issuer's Entity Statement is revoked or unavailable, means that Issuer is no longer considered valid within the federation.
 This ensures that Verifiers have real-time access to the status of trusted entities and can revoke trust if necessary.
-However, Verifiers must actively check the Issuer's status by querying federation endpoints (i.e., the Entity Statement).
+However, Verifiers must actively check the Issuer's status by querying federation endpoints (i.e., the fetch endpoint for obtaining the Entity Statement).

 SR-I-10
 ~~~~~~~